We’ve received almost 3,000 contact or consultation requests over the last year.

 Up until a few months ago, managing this was a nightmare.

-As a small business, I don’t have any sales people – I manage everything myself.
+We don’t have any sales people – I manage everything myself.
 What’s even worse, a large majority of these leads were garbage.
 I was spending all my time chasing down leads that if I got on the phone, weren’t interested in hiring us.

-I knew I had to make a change before I lost my f*cking mind.
+I knew I had to make a change before I lost my mind.
 So, I turned to automation.

 Long story short we’ve managed to automate lead qualification, follow ups and appointment scheduling to the point where all I have to do is wake up and check my calendar for appointments.
-It’s f*cking amazing.
+It’s amazing.

 I want to pass this feeling on to you.